thomasrobiglio/thomasrobiglio.github.io/_pages/about.md

 Welcome to my page!

 I am a PhD student in Network Science at the [Department of Network and Data Science at CEU](https://networkdatascience.ceu.edu).
-I am moving my first steps into graduate studies and reasearch.
+I am moving my first steps into graduate studies and research.
 Previously, I obtained my MSc. degree in [Physics of Complex Systems](http://www.pcs.polito.it) from Politecnico di Torino and Sorbonne Université.

 My interest relies in the study of complex systems using tools from network science and statistical physics with a particular focus on inferential methods and higher-order systems.